centria/cs-exercises-20/README.md

 #### Exercise_25

-* CrEate a program which asks for an integer.
+* create a program which asks for an integer.
 If the integer is 1984, output "Orwell".

 ```console
 Give a number: